 It’s not rare for an immigrant community to band together in foreign countries and make a home-away-from-home.Read more

 Touring China by train with Great Rail Journeys is an eye-opening experience - there is so much to take in that you won't want to miss a moment.
 It's no surprise that the world's longest established civilization should possess a wealth of stunning antiquities.
-The Great Wall, Forbidden City and Terracotta Warriors are among the most famous, but ancient temples, towns and treasures awaiting discovery throughout this country.

 When we leave the city and journey by train into China's countryside a host of thrilling landscapes is revealed.
 From mist-shrouded mountain ranges to bamboo forests, lush green rice paddies to arid desert and even pristine white-sand beaches fringed by palm trees; China has natural beauty in abundance.

 Possessing one of the largest, fastest, safest and most modern rail networks in the world, there is no more comfortable and enjoyable way to experience the magic and beauty of China than by train.